 Do they advertise, and if so why?

-AustralianSuper spent $11 million on advertising over the last 2 years and yet their investment performance barely gets them into the top 10 industry funds.
-Meanwhile their admin costs have been rising not falling.
+AustralianSuper spent $11 million on advertising in 2020 and wile their performance has warranted a Fit Cat Fund award in 2021, their admin costs have been rising not falling.

 How much do they invest in unlisted assets?